 A downside for smaller organizations is that many of these tools require a subscription and charge a fee.
 However, they can generally offer a far greater level of insights and help you monitor performance at speed.
 This means you are more likely to understand the impact of activity and can test and learn for the future.

 We hope you’ve enjoyed our crash course in influencer marketing, and that it’s persuaded you to experiment with this emerging marketing channel.
 Remember to start with a solid strategy that first considers your business goals, then your target audience, and how to choose and approach the right type of influencer.
+Influencer marketing is one of many customer acquisition strategies to consider.
 Finally, remember to carefully monitor your results, test and learn!